NoelLH/my-recipes/README.md

 `php app/console server:start`

-## Better testing
+## Testing rich features

-It would be advisable to add functional testing that is more tightly coupled with what actually happens in the browser, probably [using Mink with Behat](http://behat.readthedocs.org/en/v2.5/cookbook/behat_and_mink.html) to allow for either in-browser or headless emulation.
-This could let us test any future JavaScript enhancements effectively alongside the existing Behat tests.
+We are [using Mink with Behat](http://behat.readthedocs.org/en/v2.5/cookbook/behat_and_mink.html) to do headless emulation of actual user actions, for hopefully resilient functional testing.
+Having chosen these tools, as the link describes we could easily extend this to do real in-browser testing.
+This might be more valuable in the future if extending the system to include JavaScript and AJAX functionality.

 ## Next steps